SAML-Toolkits/ruby-saml/UPGRADING.md

 `require 'xml_security'` with `require 'ruby_saml/xml'`.

 For backward compatibility, the alias `XMLSecurity = RubySaml::XML` has been set, so `RubySaml::XML::` will still work as before.
+In addition, a shim file has been added so that `require 'xml_security'` continues to work.
-This alias will be removed in RubySaml version `2.1.0`.
+These aliases will be removed in RubySaml version `2.1.0`.

 ### Security: Change default hashing algorithm to SHA-256 (was SHA-1)